 City Chicago Neighborhood TAP: Central Avenue in Austin (completed April 2023), in partnership with Chicago Metropolitan Agency for Planning (CMAP) and Austin Coming Together

-City of Chicago
+City of Chicago Central Area TAPs:

-The Urban Land Institute Chicago (ULI Chicago), with support from the City of Chicago Department of Planning and Development (DPD) as part of the City of Chicago’s Central City recovery planning efforts.
+These TAPs were conducted with support from the City of Chicago Department of Planning and Development (DPD) as part of City of Chicago’s Central Area recovery planning efforts.

 - LaSalle Street in the Loop (completed February 2022), in partnership with the City of Chicago DPD & Chicago Loop Alliance

-The Central City Recovery Roadmap report was issued in June 2021 by the City of Chicago and the Chicago Central Area Committee to provide post-COVID downtown recovery strategies to revitalize and draw visitors back to the downtown area.
+- The Central City Recovery Roadmap was issued in June 2021 by the City of Chicago and the Chicago Central Area Committee to provide post-COVID downtown recovery strategies to revitalize and draw visitors back to the downtown area.

-The Magnificent Mile Association is a private, non-profit membership organization with a mission of preserving, promoting, and enhancing one of Chicago’s most unique, multi-use neighborhoods.
+- The Magnificent Mile Association is a private, non-profit membership organization with a mission of preserving, promoting, and enhancing one of Chicago’s most unique, multi-use neighborhoods.
 In addition to international marketing and planning popular consumer programming year-round, the Association also serves its members with district planning and beautification and incomparable networking opportunities.
 Members include real estate properties, retail shops, hotels, restaurants, entertainment establishments, institutional and residential properties and various professional services.

-Chicago Loop Alliance (CLA)’s mission is to create, manage and promote positive and inclusive programs that attract people to the Loop and accelerate economic recovery.
+- Chicago Loop Alliance (CLA)’s mission is to create, manage and promote positive and inclusive programs that attract people to the Loop and accelerate economic recovery.
 CLA is a membership organization as well as the sole service provider for Special Service Area#1-2015, and the Chicago Loop Alliance Foundation produces public art projects and events.
 For more information, please visit here.